alaa091/BankAccount/README.md

 6.**Follow the prompts** in the console to interact with the program (e.g., enter the initial balance, deposit, withdraw, and check balance)
 ## Discord:
-- Add me on Discord if you want to dm -> Mr.Alaa#0938
+- Add me on Discord if you want to dm me -> Mr.Alaa#0938